 Using mobile apps to put your customer in control

-Great Minds uses WeWork, so I’ve had first hand-experience of the brand’s online/offline content strategy.
+Great Minds uses WeWork, so we’ve had first-hand experience of the brand’s online/offline content strategy.
 First, all members are invited to download the app and create a digital profile that’s attached to their WeWork account.
-Via the app you can book meeting rooms, sign up for events, register guests, access benefits and discounts, browse the feed for member updates and read the building guide for your branch.
+Via the app, you can book meeting rooms, sign up for events, register guests, access benefits and discounts, browse the feed for member updates and read the building guide for your branch.
 This information is also available offline via posters and noticeboards, on screens around the building and via staff on the front desk.
 The WeWork culture is embedded in every piece of content you consume, and you have the power to affect your real-world experience at your fingertips.

 Other brands are also adopting what Marketing Land has described as retail that is “mobile-informed”, including Amazon, which offers self-checkouts, and Lowe’s which, in partnership with Google, uses augmented reality to help customers locate items in-store.
 This ‘WeWork approach’ could be applied to all brands in physical spaces, from gyms to banks.

 Using in-store experiences to shape online content